Smaller universal posets: Introduction

 For finite posets, similar questions have been asked.
 This paper studies the following natural problem which was highlighted in the conclusion of~\cite{BonamyEsperetGroenlandScott21}, and originates from a question posed by Hamkins~\cite{MOquestion}. \begin{problem} What is the minimum order of a poset that contains every $n$-element poset? \end{problem}

 Posets have also been studied through the graph they induce, called comparability graphs\footnote{See \cref{sec:prelim} for a formal definition.}.
 For any pair of posets $P$ and $U$ where $P$ is contained in $U$, the comparability graph of $P$ will be an induced subgraph of the comparability graph of $U$.
-This means that an upper bound for \cref{pb:uni_min_poset} also provides an upper bound to the following problem. \begin{problem} What is the minimum order of a comparability graph which contains every $n$-vertex comparability graph as an induced subgraph? \end{problem} The Boolean lattice $Q_n=(2^{[n]},\subseteq)$ on $2^n$ elements, consisting of the subsets of $\{1,\dots,n\}$ as elements and set inclusion $\subseteq$ as partial order, is well-known to contain all posets on $n$ elements (see \cref{prop:hypercube_univ}), and therefore gives an upper bound of $2^n$ to both \cref{pb:uni_min_poset} and \cref{pb:uni_min_comparability}.
+This means that the answer to \cref{pb:uni_min_poset} is at least the answer to the following problem. \begin{problem} What is the minimum order of a comparability graph which contains every $n$-vertex comparability graph as an induced subgraph? \end{problem}

+The Boolean lattice $Q_n=(2^{[n]},\subseteq)$ on $2^n$ elements, consisting of the subsets of $\{1,\dots,n\}$ as elements and set inclusion $\subseteq$ as partial order, is well-known to contain all posets on $n$ elements (see \cref{prop:hypercube_univ}), and therefore gives an upper bound of $2^n$ to both \cref{pb:uni_min_poset} and \cref{pb:uni_min_comparability}.
 Hamkins~\cite{MOquestion} asked whether any substantial improvement can be made on this upper bound.
 Regarding lower bounds, the size of a universal poset $U$ is at least $2^{(1+o(1)) n/4}$, which can be derived from the following simple information-theoretic argument.
 Consider two antichains of size $n/2$, one containing minimal elements and the other maximal elements, and any subset of the $(n/2)^2$ possible order relations from a minimum to a maximum between the two antichains.
 From this, we deduce that there are at least $2^{n^2/4}/n!$ posets on $n$ elements.
 A universal poset $U$ must then satisfy $\binom{|U|}{n} \geq 2^{(1+o(1))n^2/4}$, which implies the lower bound $|U|\geq 2^{(1+o(1))n/4}$.
-We remark that the lower bound on the number of posets above is asymptotically correct, since Kleitman and Rothschild~\cite{KleitmanRothschild} proved that there are $2^{n^2/4 + O(n^{3/2}\log n)}$ posets on $n$ elements.
+We remark that the lower bound on the number of posets above is asymptotically correct, since Kleitman and Rothschild~\cite{KleitmanRothschild75} proved that there are $2^{n^2/4 +3n/2+O(\log n)}$ posets on $n$ elements.

 The lower bound $2^{(1+o(1))n/4}$ and upper bound $2^{(1+o(1))n}$ were the best bounds known for \cref{pb:uni_min_poset} and \cref{pb:uni_min_comparability} before our work.
 We improve on the upper bound by showing that an exponentially small fraction of the Boolean lattice already embeds all posets on $n$ elements. \begin{theorem} There is a constant $C>0$ such that for any $n \in \NN$, there is a subposet $P_n$ of $(2^{[n]},\subseteq)$ on at most $2^{\frac23 n + C\sqrt{n}}$ elements that contains all $n$-element posets. \end{theorem} In particular, there is an induced subgraph $U_n$ of the hypercube comparability graph which contains all comparability graphs on $n$ vertices as an induced subgraph with $|V(U_n)| \leq 2^{\frac23 n + C\sqrt{n}}$.